parkside-it/kube-will-hunt/README.md

 ## Configuration
 ### Volumes
-The branch cleaner needs a valid kubeconfig file mounted as a volume.
+`kube-will-hunt` needs a valid kubeconfig file mounted as a volume.
 The path where the file is mounted should be passed into the container through `$KUBECONFIG_PATH`.

 ### Common environment variables